If genetic testing reveals a positive MTHFR gene status you may be wondering what health issues are associated with a

 So, if you’re ticking off multiple symptoms here today I strongly urge you to talk to a healthcare practitioner who understands MTHFR issues, especially if you have a diagnosed thyroid disorder.
 Yes!
 A dysfunctional MTHFR enzyme matters to thyroid health.

 A basic MTHFR protocol may include diet, lifestyle, and nutritional recommendations.
 For those with this genetic defect folic acid should be avoided.
 If taking dietary supplements they will ideally contain methyl folate (active folate), methylcobalamin (active B12), and pyridoxal 5-phosphate (active B6).
 Methyl folate is the predominant folate in circulation, and in supplement form is the most readily absorbed.

 Finally, please bear in mind our genes are not hard-wired.
 It’s NOT all doom and gloom.
 The emerging science of epigentics tells us that we have the power to switch on, or switch off certain inherited genetic traits.
 In effect, there are many pieces to the puzzle that need to fit together.
-What we do know for sure is that stress, an unhealthy diet, lack of sunshine, EMF exposure, and hazardous environmental chemicals have a powerful impact on gene expression.
+What we do know for sure is that stress, an unhealthy diet, a lack of sunshine, and exposure to hazardous environmental chemicals have a powerful impact on gene expression.